joerx/mc-operator/README.md

 # minecraft-operator

 Minecraft operator.
 This is a personal learning project.
-Feel free to copy & modify as you like, but please don't raise any issues here, I won't look at them and I don't take responsibility if it spontaneously combusts your pet tiger.
+Feel free to copy & modify as you like, but please don't raise any issues here, I won't look at them and I don't take responsibility if it spontaneously combusts your cat.

 ## Description